Jalalkhan96/SDA-/ASSIGNMENT 2 Video -/Code Solution.md

     }
 }

-## 2.Microservices Communication: Circuit Breaker with Resilience4j in Java
+## Microservices Communication: Circuit Breaker with Resilience4j in Java

 ## Problem: Complexity in Microservices Communication
 In a microservices architecture, communication between services can introduce significant complexities.
 Common issues include: